hsnckkgl/CaptureTheFlag_WriteUps/HackTheBox_Admirer.md

 listening on [any] 4444 ...
 ```

-We create our duplicate shutil library.
+We created our duplicate shutil library.
 Let's run the code with this python env path and see if we can get access or not !!
 So, how to execute ```admin_tasks.sh``` script after our changes?
 Here it is:
 ```
 waldo@admirer:~/hsn$ sudo PYTHONPATH=~/hsn /opt/scripts/admin_tasks.sh